orao-network/solana-vrf/callback/README.md

     );
     ```

-Now to make a `Request` CPI the Client PDA must be funded — it's balance will
+Now to make a `Request`/`RequestAlt` CPI the Client PDA must be funded —
-be used to pay request fees and rent:
+it's balance will be used to pay request fees and rent:

 -   effective VRF fees can be observed in the VRF's `NetworkState` account
 -   the request rent is reimbursed upon fulfill

 To fund the client you need to transfer some funds to the Client PDA.
 You can
 do it directly or via your program's instruction — in fact Solana imposes no